intel/mlir-extensions/docs/rfcs/XeTileandXeGPUDialect.md

 ```mlir
   XeGPU.alloc_nbarrier %nbarrier_count: i8
 ```
-create_nbarrier assigns a role for a specific named barrier to be producer and/or consumer.
+`create_nbarrier` assigns a role for a specific named barrier to be producer and/or consumer.
 The returned nbarrier object holds a description to the specified barrier, which encodes all the barrier information.
 It also binds the current thread with the named barrier by holding the returned nbarrier object.
 Multiple threads may bind to a same nbarrier so that they can sync with each other.
 ```mlir
   %nbarrier  = XeGPU.create_nbarrier  %nbarrier_id, %nbarrier_role, {num_producers = 2, num_consumers = 2} : i8, i8, nbarrier_role into nbarrier
 ```
 enum class nbarrier_role : uint8_t {producer_consumer = 0,  producer = 1, consumer = 2 };

-nbarrier_arrive notifies other threads sharing the same named barrier that it has arrived.
+`nbarrier_arrive` notifies other threads sharing the same named barrier that it has arrived.
 ```mlir
   XeGPU.nbarrier_arrive %nbarrier
 ```
-nbarrier_wait waits until all other threads sharing the same named barrier has signaled the arrival.
+`nbarrier_wait` waits until all other threads sharing the same named barrier has signaled the arrival.
 ```mlir
   XeGPU. nbarrier_wait %nbarrier
 ```

-Mfence
-Mfence is inserted to synchronize between write and following access.
+`mfence` synchronizes the memory access between write and following read or write.
 ```mlir
   XeGPU.mfence { {memory_kind = "ugm" , fence_op = "none", fence_scope = "local"}
 ```